cloudflare/cloudflare-docs/content/waf/_partials/_custom-response-blocked-requests.md

 The custom response has three settings:

-* **Response type**: Choose a content type or the default WAF block response from the list.
+* **Response type**: Choose a content type or the default block response from the list.
 The available custom response types are the following:

     | Dashboard value | API value |
     |---|---|